 The same thing goes for freelance work such as copywriting — if you don’t have the technology to connect with people online or the writing skills to do the task, there’s not much chance for you in that field.
 To decide what kind of gig is right for you, do a self-assessment of your assets to determine what works best for you.

 Beyond your resources, you have to have dedication and discipline.
 Without a boss breathing down your neck, there is no one to hold you accountable for completing your work.
 If you want to freelance, you have to be a self-starter who sees your projects through.
 If you don’t manage your time effectively, you will end up disappointing your clients and failing to get hired again.
 Furthermore, you won’t make enough cash to make your living as a freelancer.

 Tips for Freelancers

 So you’ve determined your best route for gigs and you are ready to get going — great!
 Set yourself up for success with these helpful tips:

 - Connect with other freelancers.
-Not only can they provide you with helpful tips and social support, they may be able to connect you with other clients in need of your services.
+Not only can they provide you with helpful business tips and social support, but they may also be able to connect you with other clients in need of your services.

 - Don’t neglect your branding.
 Any time you advertise your services, you should stick to a particular set of visual rules that will create a visual imprint in a potential client’s mind.

 The gig economy provides freedom and flexibility to work on your own schedule, but there are drawbacks as well.
-Budgeting for insurance, retirement and taxes are just a few of the responsibilities a freelancer has to do on their own.
-However, if you have the resources, dedication and discipline, there is nothing stopping you from pursuing a career yo
+Budgeting for insurance, retirement, and taxes are just a few of the responsibilities a freelancer has to do on their own.
+However, if you have the resources, dedication, and discipline, there is nothing stopping you from pursuing a career you love!